-[Non-CAS Event] Please join the Department of Asian Languages and Civilizations for Hindi Night on March 18th from 6:30-9:00pm in HUMN 1B50.
+[Non-CAS Event] Please join the Department of Asian Languages and Civilizations for Hindi Night on Tuesday, March 17th at 5:30pm in HUMN 150.
 Hindi Night is organized by faculty and students of the Hindi language at CU and includes student presentations and performances related to the study of Hindi and South Asia.
-Dinner will also be served.
+This event is free and open to the public.

 [Non-CAS Event] Japanese guests Kazunori “Uhyo” Sugiura and Masaaki “Saikawa” Sato provide a colorful introduction to Otaku culture, comike and cosplay.
 Hear about current trends in this global phenomenon, and connect with your local anime and manga community.

 4-5:30 p.m.
 Presentation

 [Non-CAS Event] Featuring Blaine Harden, Former East Asia Bureau Chief of the Washington Post, New York Bureau Chief National Correspondent and writer for New York Times Magazine.
 His most recent book, The Great Leader and the Fighter Pilot: The True Story of the Tyrant Who Created North Korea and the Young Lieutenant Who Stole His Way to Freedom (Viking Penguin, 2015) will be available for purchase at the lecture for those who are interested.

 [Non-CAS Event] Asian/Asian American Women Movements: Come join the Women's Resource Center to delve into the herstory of Asian women!
 Sandra No, Udval Altangerel, and Hikari Kumagai will discuss identity and life experiences including both historical and contemporary dynamics among Asian and Asian American women.